ibm-cloud-architecture/refarch-cloudnative-wfd-devops-cf/README.md

 # How to use

-In order to create the Toolchain included in this project, start by clicking on the "Create Toolchain" button.
+To create the Toolchain included in this project, start by clicking on the "Create Toolchain" button.

 [![Create wfd Deployment Toolchain](https://new-console.ng.bluemix.net/devops/graphics/create_toolchain_button.png)](https://new-console.ng.bluemix.net/devops/setup/deploy/?repository=https%3A//github.com/ibm-cloud-architecture/refarch-cloudnative-wfd-devops-cf)

-1. Assign a value to the "unique-identifier". **HOW???**
+1. The "What is for dinner Toolchain" creation view will open.
+2. In this window, click on the "Delivery Pipeline" icon.
+This opens the Pipeline settings.
+In the settings, assign a value to the variable named Unique Identifier (which by default is "unique-identifier").
+3. Next click the Create button to complete the Toolchain creation.

-2. Deploy the Eureka server.
+4. Deploy the Eureka server.
 To do this, execute the wfd-eureka-cf-ad Delivery Pipeline
-3. Deploy the Config server, by running the wfd-config-cf-ad Delivery Pipeline
+5. Deploy the Config server, by running the wfd-config-cf-ad Delivery Pipeline
-4. Deploy all other microservices, by executing their Delivery Pipelines
+6. Deploy all other microservices, by executing their Delivery Pipelines

 # Details